ravendb/Akka.Persistence.RavenDB/README.md

             # default: 30s
             #save-changes-timeout = 30s

-            # pass conventions to DocumentStore
-			# This is _case-sensetive_ and the value must be a quoted
-			conventions {
             # Http version for the RavenDB client to use in communication with the server
+            # default: 2.0
-				HttpVersion = "2.0"
+            #http-version = "2.0"

             # Determines whether to compress the data sent in the client-server TCP communication
+            # default: false
-				DisableTcpCompression = "False"
+            #disable-tcp-compression = false
-			}
         }
     }